-Below, I detail how I deliver my therapy services, so that you can get a good sense of what a therapeutic relationship with me could feel like.
+In this article, I detail how I deliver my therapy services so that you can get a good sense of what a therapeutic relationship with me might feel like.

 1. Book an Initial Free Consult: First, I welcome you to book a free 15-minute consult.
 This free chat is for you to sense into whether you feel comfortable to share yourself with me.
 This is also a chance for me to see if my mode of therapy delivery would be the best fit for you.

 2. Prepare for Your Consult: I welcome you to let me know a bit about what you need help with.
 I also suggest that you read, “How to Prepare for Your Initial Consult.”